Our products in use

 Our customers come to us for dependable, long-lasting products that hold up better than our competitors.
 The longer your containers last, the happier you are and the fewer resources are used to reach our collective goal to reduce waste.

 Lose a lid?
 Order a new replacement here.
 Have a cracked lid?
 We hope not, but if so let us know and we will replace it with a lid of the same material for FREE in the continental U.S. and Canada.
-Please email the following to email@example.com: 1) Your address, 2) Size of container, 3) Photo of cracked lid, and 4) Let us know if our logo is printed on the bottom of your container.
+Please email the following to firstname.lastname@example.org: 1) Your address, 2) Size of container, 3) Photo of cracked lid, and 4) Let us know if there is printing on the bottom of your container.
 If you're in Australia, please send the above information to our Australian distributor directly.

 Why upgrade to silicone